 A direct drive gauge has either a spiral (left) or helical Bourdon tube made of the superalloy Inconel® X-750.

 A direct drive gauge has a Bourdon tube, but it is in a spiral or a helical (corkscrew) formation instead of the traditional C shape.
 The coil, made of the corrosion-resistant superalloy Inconel® X-750, expands under pressurization.
-The pointer shaft, which attached directly to the spiral or helical tube, moves right or left as the coiled tube expands or contracts.
+The pointer shaft, which is attached directly to the spiral or helical tube, moves right or left as the coiled tube expands or contracts.
 See this video for a detailed explanation of how a direct drive gauge works.

 Spiral is by far the more popular pressure element, as it measures lower pressures and uses less of the superalloy.
 A higher maximum pressure and, thus, more material equal a higher cost for direct drive gauges with a helical Bourdon tube.